RMI-PACTA/workflow.data.preparation/README.md

 Files exported by [`{workflow.factset}`](https://github.com/RMI-PACTA/workflow.factset) provide financial data to tie to production data.
 See the [`workflow.factset` README](https://github.com/RMI-PACTA/workflow.factset#exported-files) for more information on expected file format.

-### Scenarios Data

-Files exported by [`{workflow.scenario.preparation}`](https://github.com/RMI-PACTA/workflow.scenario.preparation) provide scenario data to be combined with the ABCD data.
-See the [`workflow.scenario.preparation` README](https://github.com/RMI-PACTA/workflow.scenario.preparation) for more information on expected file format.

 The required files are:

 - factset_entity_financing_data.rds